They're Playing Our Song: Productions

-The Argentinian production opened in 1980, starring Valeria Lynch and Victor Laplace.
-In 1992 they starred a new production.
+An Argentinian production opened in 1980, starring Valeria Lynch and Victor Laplace.
 The Argentinian cast recording was released by Philips.

+In 1981 Civic Theatre of San Juan, Puerto Rico staged a production at the Luis A Ferré Fine Arts Center (Centro de Bellas Artes), produced by Olga Alicea and directed by Dianne de Castro Crommett.
+The lead roles were played by real life couple Glen Monroig and Camille Carrión.
+They later produced a Spanish language version of the musical.

 The Singapore Repertory Theater production opened in the Philippines, from July 2000 to August 13.
 It starred Tony Award winner Lea Salonga as Sonia and Singaporean actor Adrian Pang as Vernon.
 The musical ran in the AFP Theatre.